opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

 coverage_start_date
     **optional**
-    Date (and possibly time) when filing period of coverage begins.
+    Date when filing period of coverage begins.

 coverage_end_date
     **optional**
-    Date (and possibly time) when filing period of coverage ends.
+    Date when filing period of coverage ends.

 recipient
     OCD Organization indicating the regulator to which the Filing was submitted.